Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 The EU does not expect banks and financial services firms to comply with the Act without a little encouragement.
 Teams of supervisors and overseers will ensure compliance with DORA.
 They will have significant power.

-Organisations that violate the Act's terms can be severely punished.
-Specific details of fines aren't including the main DORA text but Article 50 of the Act, entitled Administrative Penalties and Remedial Measures requires that member states give authorities almost unlimited power to examine documents and data, carry out on-site inspections, interview anyone related to a potential breach, apply criminal penalties, order an organisation to change its behaviour and operations, issue public notices, and impose fines harsh enough to ensure swift compliance.
-Regulators can order an audit or even demand that an organisation cease operation temporarily or permanently.
+Organizations that violate the Act's terms can be severely punished.
+Specific details of fines aren't including the main DORA text but Article 50 of the Act, entitled Administrative Penalties and Remedial Measures, requires that member states give authorities almost unlimited power to examine documents and data, carry out on-site inspections, interview anyone related to a potential breach, apply criminal penalties, order an organization to change its behavior and operations, issue public notices, and impose fines harsh enough to ensure swift compliance.
+Regulators can order an audit or even demand that an organization cease operation temporarily or permanently.

 The same is true for individuals within a financial firm who breach the Act: financial penalties and possible criminal prosecution are on the table.